-You never know when change, I mean real change might occur and impact your life.
-Or maybe, is that the other way round; change happens everyday but we leave it come and go most of the times, despite the uncomfortable situations we might live again and again.
+You never know when real change might occur and impact your life.
+Or maybe, it is the other way round - real change happens everyday but we let it come and go most of the times despite the uncomfortable situations it puts us through again and again.

-During years I have ignored, or maybe I was blind to opportunities that came my way.
+In the past years I have ignored opportunities that came my way, or maybe I was blind to them.
 Thinking about a deep change always provoked in me an irrational fear.

-Change is peopled with fears of the unknown.
-As I was educated, the unknown is full of dangers.
-But it is not so.
-Change is full of positive energy once you have enough strength to tame the inner voice that tries to influence you to stay in the comfort zone.
+Change becomes full of positive energy once you have gathered strength to silence the inner voice that influences you to stay in your comfort zone.

 The decision to change comes without really thinking about it.
-Maybe if you think too much, you might end up not doing anything.
-It is just that the moment has come.
-Despite all the previous opportunities you did not see, then comes the one you will not let go.
-So, you jump into the void, and try to imagine what could be your life after that.
+If you think too much, you might end up not doing anything.
+This moment comes to you naturally.
+After all the previous opportunities you did not see, one comes that you do not let go.
+So, you jump into the void, and try to imagine what your life could be after that.

-Hopefully friends are of great help in such a transition to maintain a certain sense of humanity and to make these fears more livable once put into words.
+Hopefully friends are of great help in such a transition to maintain a certain sense of humanity and to make these fears more surmountable.

-At the early stage of change, you hardly have the visibility of what can come next.
-This time is fundamental for questioning everything -what is important, what is not-, for going and finding these almost forgotten dreams and trying to fulfill them.
+At the early stages of change, you can hardly see what would come next.
+This time is crucial for questioning everything.
+I asked myself what is important and what is not in finding my almost forgotten dreams and trying to fulfill them.

-Change is bringing so much positivity into my life I would not have even imagined a few months ago.
+Change is bringing so much positivity into my life right now I would not have even imagined a few months ago.

-I will be busy the upcoming months doing what I like most.
-The ongoing Belle Epoque photo series will be enriched with more architectural discoveries I cannot wait to share with you.
+I will be busy in the upcoming months doing what I like the most.

 As a photographer, the first time I shared my pictures with an audience left a lasting impression on me.
-I realised that my initial intention differed from what the audience saw in my pictures.
-Despite we look at the same picture, we have different interpretations and this fascinates me.
+I realised that my initial intention when I took those photos differed from what the audience saw in them.
+Despite looking at the same image, we have different interpretations and this fascinates me.

 It seems that fragrances go far beyond a difference of views.
 Since perfumes are invisible, they sparkle imagination and connect instantly to personal memories that are certainly far from the original intention of the perfumer.